Our practice uses high power magnification to enhance the precision of patient care.

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.

-Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
+Dental radiographs are valuable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is minimal.
-Drs.
-Waheed and Ramirez utilize Digital Imaging Technologies within the office.
+Our doctors and hygienists utilize Digital Imaging Technologies within the office.
 The exposure time for digital imaging is about 50% less when compared to traditional radiographs.